mity/md4c/README.md

 textual content of the document), allowing application to convert it into another format or render it onto the screen.

-More comprehensive guide can be found in the header `md4c.h` and also on [MD4C wiki].

 Example implementation of simple renderer is available in the `md2html` directory which implements a conversion utility from Markdown to HTML.